 Thunder stun Rockets with fourth-quarter comeback

 Shai Gilgeous-Alexander (13 points, 10 rebounds) turned his steal against Rockets guard James Harden into a dunk that gave the Thunder the lead for good at 106-105 with 1:13 left.
-Harden struggled mightily throughout, missing 17 of 18 3-pointers while scoring 29 points.
-Russell Westbrook posted a triple-double of 32 points, 11 rebounds, and 12 assists, but his errant 3 with 8.8 seconds left represented the Rockets' final gasp.
+Harden struggled mightily throughout, missing 16 of 17 3-pointers while scoring 29 points.
+Russell Westbrook posted a triple-double of 32 points, 11 rebounds and 12 assists, but his errant 3 with 8.8 seconds left represented the Rockets' final gasp.

 Houston has dropped four consecutive games and lost the season series against the Thunder with two losses this month.
-The Rockets appeared in control when Westbrook converted a backcourt steal into a layup for a 100-85 lead with just over seven minutes remaining.
-But when Schroder delivered a driving layup for the Thunder, it sparked a sudden 13-0 run that featured two Gallinari 3s and three Gallinari free throws that pulled Oklahoma City to within 100-98 with 4:27 remaining.
+The Rockets appeared in control when Westbrook converted a backcourt steal into a layup for a 100-85 lead with little more than seven minutes remaining.
+But when Schroder delivered a driving layup for the Thunder, it sparked a sudden 13-0 run that featured two Gallinari 3s and three Gallinari free throws and that pulled Oklahoma City to within 100-98 with 4:27 remaining.

 Westbrook then missed his corner 3.
 Paul scored 20 points in a sizzling second period on 6-for-7 shooting.
 Yet Houston extended its 25-22 lead entering the second to 64-57 at the break, with Harden drilling his lone 3 with 3.1 seconds left in the half.